Almfueb/Calculator/README.md

 # How To Use

-1. Clone the repository to your local machine: git clone https://github.com/Almfueb/Calculator
+1. Clone the repository to your local machine : git clone https://github.com/Almfueb/Calculator

-2. Navigate to the project directory: cd project
+2. Navigate to the project directory : cd project

+3. Installing the library :
+    pip install tkinter

-3. Run the Calculator:
+4. Run the Calculator :
     py Calculator.py